Skip to main content

 information available, to indicate the level of evidence on which recommendations are based.
 The grading

 controlled trials have been used to provide the evidence base.
-The evidence base has been updated using
+The evidence comprises systematic reviews and

 systematic reviews and meta-analyses used in the formulation of recommendations was assessed using